edx/jenkins-job-dsl/README-Hacking.md

     3. Repeat for jenkins-job-dsl and edx-internal (and possibly edge-internal).
     4. For each repository add an additional behaviour and check them out into a subdirectory of the same name i.e. jenkins-job-dsl-internal
        EXCEPT for jenkins-job-dsl, do not check this out into a subdirectory.
-4. Add a **Invoke Gradle scrip** job
+4. Add a **Invoke Gradle script** build step
     1. Select Use Graddle Wrapper
     1. check 'Make gradlew executable'
     2. check 'From Root Build Script Dir'
     3. tasks: 'clean libs'
 5. Add a **Process Job DSLs** build step and configure it using the settings below.
 Remember to click the *Advanced* button to expose the final fields.
-    1. DSL Scripts: jenkins-job-dsl-internal/jobs/tools-edx-jenkins.edx.org/createMonitoringJobs.groovy
+    1. DSL Scripts: The path to your seed job DSL script.
+       For example, `jenkins-job-dsl-internal/jobs/tools-edx-jenkins.edx.org/createSandboxJobs.groovy`
-       if you wanted to create an entry for monitoring jobs (You may need to change this to your particular seeding job)
+       if you wanted to create an entry for sandbox jobs.
     2. Action for existing jobs and views: Unchecked
     3. Action for removed jobs: Delete
     4. Action for removed views: Ignore